S-Makeev/reading-notes/Code201/class-06.md

 **-What are some advantages to creating object literals?**

 The main advantage is the ability to wrap some logic or multiple properties into one object, which makes code much more flexible, maintainable and helps avoiding "spaghetti code".

+**-How do objects differ from arrays?**

+Arrays can be accessed by index, while object can be accessed by strings or symbols.
+Also, order in the array is indexed, while order inside the object is flexible.